 In the UK I have spoken on Compulsive Skin Picking, art and mental health for a TEDxYouth event on Resilience, Wellcome Collection, Critical Voices, Depression Alliance, Bethlem Gallery, Dragon Café / Mental Fight Club, Royal Society of Public Health, and Changing Minds at Southbank Centre.
 I was a speaker at the Global Conference for the Body Dysmorphia Foundation 2016, and Diversity Conference at University of Central Lancaster.

 International exhibitions include solo shows for UCLA David Geffen School of Medicine (Los Angeles USA), Akiyoshidai International Art Village (Japan), and group shows for The Melbourne Skin Gallery for the Skin & Cancer Foundation ( Australia), and the PAIN exhibition in Los Angeles (USA).
-In July 2017 I will be exhibiting for Derby Museums.

 I am proud to be an artist affiliated with The Bethlem Gallery, a pioneering space for art and mental health in Beckenham.
 In the UK I have exhibited for Southbank Centre, ORTUS Learning Centre, Blackheath Halls, Camden People’s Theatre, APT Gallery, Photomonth London, Half Moon Theatre, City Arts for Institute of Mental Health, Dragon Café, Muxima Gallery, Rich Mix, Parallax Art Fair (La Galleria Royal Arcade Pall Mall) Havelock Walk, and Siobhan Davies Studios.